-Take this booklet and your child's journal when you meet with the teacher, so that they are aware of the sorts of problems that your child is likely to face.
+Take this booklet when you meet with the teacher, so that they are aware of the sorts of problems that your child is likely to face.

 For many children, going back into school and undertaking routine activities can be very helpful, provided of course that they are ready to meet the demands of school.
 Returning to school or college too early or too energetically may slow down recovery.